 Median home price: $233,300

 Average commute: 26 minutes

-Ranking high in affordability and safety, Belfast is a popular choice for families and is often listed as one of the top 3 best places to retire in Maine.
-There’s much to do in this seaside town, which includes unique shops, farmer’s markets, galleries and locally owned restaurants featuring fresh-caught fish and farm-to-table dishes.
+Ranking high in affordability and safety, Belfast is a popular choice for families and is often listed as one of the top three best places to retire in Maine.
+This seaside town offers many amenities, including unique shops, farmer’s markets, galleries and locally owned restaurants featuring fresh-caught fish and farm-to-table dishes.
 Residents can enjoy walking through the historic downtown area, hiking in the state parks, sailing on the water or enjoying a harbor walk.

 Check out Belfast real estate listings.

 Median income: $62,115